the-trybe/forge-deployment-scripts/README.md

     web_dir: "/public" # [Optional] The web directory (default: "/public").
     project_type: "php" # [Optional] The type of the project ("php" for Laravel projects, for other types don't include).
     php_version: "php81" # [Optional] PHP version to use (if not installed in the server, it will be installed).
+    deployment_commands:
-    deployment_commands: # [Optional] List of deployment commands to execute during deployment (if not included forge default will be used).
+      | # [Optional] deployment commands to execute during deployment (if not included forge default will be used).
-      - composer install --no-interaction --prefer-dist --optimize-autoloader
+      composer install --no-interaction --prefer-dist --optimize-autoloader
-      - php artisan migrate --force
+      php artisan migrate --force
     environment: # [Optional] Environment variables specific to this site.
       APP_ENV: "production"
       DB_CONNECTION: "mysql"